Neil Austin (footballer): Hartlepool United

 In June 2009, he joined Darlington's arch rivals Hartlepool United and won the Player and Players' Player of the Year Award at the end of his first season with Pools.

+His long range goal against Southampton in a 3–2 away defeat, in March 2010, won the club's Goal of the Season award and, in December 2019, was one of twenty goals that were nominated for the club's Goal of the Decade award.

 An injury in early February 2011 saw Austin out injured until the final two games of the season with Steve Haslam replacing him at right-back.
 However, he regained his place next season and played every single minute of the 2012–13 campaign, the first Hartlepool player to do so since Tommy Miller in 1999–2000.

 Shaw Lane

 Following his release by Hartlepool in 2015, Austin signed for Shaw Lane.
 He helped Shaw Lane win the Northern Premier League Division 1 South 2016–17 title, winning the Players Player of the Year award in the process.

 Gainsborough Trinity

 After 3 seasons with Shaw Lane, Austin joined Gainsborough Trinity following a successful trial.
 He made a total of 39 appearances for Gainsborough and, following the conclusion of the 2018–19 season, retired from football.